 Types of Debt in America

-Consumer debt was approaching $14-trillion in the third quarter of 2018, according to the New York Federal Reserve.
-It was the 17th consecutive quarter for an increase.
+Consumer debt was approaching $14-trillion after the second quarter of 2019, according to the New York Federal Reserve.
+It was the 20th consecutive quarter for an increase.

 There has been consistent growth in four main areas of debt — home, auto, student loans and credit cards.